-- The IMT and host unit will exchange telephone numbers for necessary communication between parties. - The host unit or their representative will communicate with the Finance Section the expectations. - Review IBOG with Finance Section Chief - Review ICMA - o Provide copy of local Service and Supply Plan - Overview of IDL Incident Business website and where to find contracts, agreements, etc. - IDL Taxpayer Identification Request Letter and blank forms at check-in for federally contracted resources - o FMAG letter, if applicable - COST will provide daily cost reports to the AA, INBA and the Bureau of Fire Management (Summary by Resource, Summary for Current Day, and Cost Share Summary, if applicable).
-The costs will email the reports to the Bureau of Fire Management to firebusiness@idl.idaho.gov. - IMT will include in the database and finance package the Initial Attack resources.
+- The IMT and host unit will exchange telephone numbers for necessary communication between parties. - The host unit or their representative will communicate with the Finance Section the expectations. - Review IBOG with Finance Section Chief - o Review ICMA - o Provide copy of local Service and Supply Plan - Overview of IDL Incident Business website and where to find contracts, agreements, etc. - PaymentWorks procedure - o FMAG letter, if applicable - COST will provide daily cost reports to the AA, INBA and the Bureau of Fire Management (Summary by Resource, Summary for Current Day, and Cost Share Summary, if applicable).
+COSTs will email the reports to the Bureau of Fire Management to firebusiness@idl.idaho.gov. - IMT will include in the database and finance package the Initial Attack resources.
 The host unit will provide contacts for dispatch for tracking purposes. - Closeout Expectations